Configuring Proxies and Load Balancers for Tableau Server

 --ignore-promptoption, but this does not change the restart behaviour.
 If the changes do not require a restart, the changes are applied without a prompt.
 For more information, see tsm pending-changes apply.

-Configure the reverse proxy server to work with Tableau Server
+Configure the reverse proxy or load balancing server to work with Tableau Server

-When a client accesses Tableau Server through a reverse proxy, specific message headers have to be preserved (or added).
-Specifically, all proxy servers in the message chain must be represented in the
+When a client accesses Tableau Server through a reverse proxy or load balancer, specific message headers have to be preserved (or added).
+Specifically, all servers in the message chain must be represented in the

 The following graphic shows example headers for a single-hop message chain, where the proxy server is communicating directly with Tableau Server: